SoftwareFactor/cv/README.md

 **My responsibilities:**

 * Requirements analysis
-* Architecture decisions
+* Solution architecture
 * Technical team leadership

 **Challenges:**

 * The client was a new telecom starting from scratch.
 We needed to prepare architecture for self-care app and related web services while backend systems were still in development.
 Some of the API documentation for backend systems was not ready and had to be anticipated in advance.
 * The app needed to be scalable to handle thousands of online users at peak hours.
-In addition to that costs needed to be minimized during slow moving time.
+In addition to that, the infrastructure costs had to be minimal during off-peak hours.

 **Solution:**

-* Our team developed API that servers web-based and native mobile self-care apps.
-It provides simple API for mobile developers to integrate with, while hiding all the complexity of integrating with multiple systems of the telecom.
+* Our team developed an API for consumption by web and mobile self-care apps.
+* API aggregated information from multiple backend telecom systems and hid all the complexity by providing a simple RESTful interface for mobile app developers to integrate with.
-* Scalability targets were achieved by deploying backend solution to Microsoft Azure and configuring auto-scaling of web server instances.
-To reduce pressure on backend systems and on self-care's SQL Azure database, caching strategies were implemented using Azure Redis Cache.
+* We achieved scalability targets by deploying backend solution to Microsoft Azure and configuring auto-scaling of web server instances.
+Caching strategies were implemented using Azure Redis Cache to reduce the pressure on backend systems and self-care's SQL Azure database.

 #### Warehouse management system for online retailer
 **Years:** 2015 - 2017